Julio Santa Cruz

-Julio Eduardo Santa Cruz Cantero ([ˈxuljo eˈðwaɾðo santa ˈkɾus kanˈteɾo]; born 12 May 1990) is a Paraguayan footballer forward who last played for General Díaz in the Primera División Paraguaya.
+Julio Eduardo Santa Cruz Cantero ([ˈxuljo eˈðwaɾðo santa ˈkɾus kanˈteɾo]; born 12 May 1990) is a Paraguayan professional footballer who last played as a forward for General Díaz in the Primera División Paraguaya.
 Santa Cruz is most notable for scoring during the first–leg of the 2014 Copa Libertadores Finals.
 He is also the brother of Roque Santa Cruz.

-Club career
+Career

 Cerro Porteño

-In August 2006, Santa Cruz was part of Cerro Porteño's U16 squad in a notable victory against Olimpia Asunción U16.
+In August 2006, Santa Cruz was part of Cerro Porteño's U16 squad in a victory against Olimpia Asunción U16.
 Santa Cruz was a member of the club's first-team for the 2008 season, also with several other youth team graduates as Rodrigo Burgos, Celso Ortiz, Ivan Piris and Luis Caceres.

 Blackburn Rovers

 2008–2011

 On 6 August 2008, the BBC reported that Blackburn Rovers had signed Santa Cruz.
-He joined the club on a three year deal from Primera División Paraguaya team Cerro Porteño.
-Santa Cruz had been on trial at Ewood Park since the end of the 2007–08 season and over the summer, and it was likely that he would join the reserve-team.
-On signing with the club, Santa Cruz commented "I'm happy to be here at Blackburn, it will be an amazing adventure for me".
+He joined the club on a three-year deal from Primera División Paraguaya team Cerro Porteño.
+Santa Cruz had been on trial at Ewood Park since the end of the 2007–08 season and over the summer, and it was likely that he would join the reserve team.
+On signing with the club, Santa Cruz commented, "I'm happy to be here at Blackburn, it will be an amazing adventure for me".

-Manager Paul Ince had completed the deal for Santa Cruz for the 2008–09 season where which he would play alongside his brother and the transfer was subject to international clearance.
+Manager Paul Ince had completed the deal for Santa Cruz for the 2008–09 season where he would play alongside his brother, and the transfer was subject to international clearance.

-Upon his arrival at the club in 2008, Santa Cruz made 11 league appearances for Blackburn's reserve-team until his departure in 2011.
+Upon his arrival at the club in 2008, Santa Cruz made 11 league appearances for Blackburn's reserve team until his departure in 2011.

 Speculation was made by his father and manager, Aproniano, that he could return to Paraguayan football for the 2011 season.
-Santa Cruz regularly appeared for the reserve squad but was yet to receive a first-team contract.
+Santa Cruz regularly appeared for the reserve squad but had yet to receive a first-team contract.
 His father explained to ABC Color that the priority was to keep Santa Cruz in Europe but would not rule out the option of Santa Cruz returning to a Paraguayan club that played in the Copa Libertadores or Copa Sudamericana, CONMEBOL's continental competitions, and that the club could be Cerro Porteño.

-In December 2010, Olimpia Asunción president Marcelo Recanate indicated that he wanted Julio Santa Cruz, and had spoken with his elder brother so that he could sign Julio for the 2011 season.
+In December 2010, Olimpia Asunción president Marcelo Recanate indicated that he wanted Julio Santa Cruz, and had spoken with his elder brother, so that he could sign Julio for the 2011 season.